The Lamborghini Miura: The Bull That Invented the Modern Supercar

 The Lamborghini Miura isn’t just another classic car.
 It’s the car that defined an entire category.
 The one that proved three young engineers with a brilliant idea could create something that would change the automotive industry forever — even against their own boss’s wishes.

 Born from rebellion.
 Designed by a 25-year-old genius.
 Named after Spain’s bravest fighting bulls.
-If there exists a machine that represents the perfect intersection of engineering, art, and courage, this is it.

-764 units.
+763 units — or 741, depending who’s counting.
 Sixty years of influence.
 The father of every supercar.

 All because three young guys stayed late at the factory and dreamed of something nobody thought was possible.